XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-From the \TCValidERCTokenDepositNomadUnmatched unmatched \RuleName{TC\_ValidERC20TokenDeposit} in Nomad, five have already been explained in Section~\ref{subsubsec: cctx_finality}.
-We present the analysis of the remaining 8.
-5 transactions triggered the Nomad bridge operator to deploy new ERC20 tokens on Moonbeam.
-The vulnerability stemmed from a lack of contract verification.
-According to the documentation~\cite{nomad_docs_token_mapping}, anyone could deploy a new token on Moonbeam and link it to any token on Ethereum.
-Two transactions in $\mathcal{T}$ (\AddrHref{https://moonscan.io/tx/0x7fe7e6ea905831d135514fd665d9867349b24134f0dd1217fb7d55a88204bf27}{0x7fe7e6ea905831d135514fd665d9867349b24134f0dd1217fb7d55a88204bf27} and \AddrHref{https://moonscan.io/tx/0x398d416d93d129f065f0b609160ffdfb36ae57b518eedcd8b8b5226c128453d7}{0x398d416d93d129f065f0b609160ffdfb36ae57b518eedcd8b8b5226c128453d7}) deployed new token contracts, mapping them to contracts called WRAPPED GLMR in $\mathcal{S}$ (e.g., \AddrHref{https://etherscan.io/address/0x92C3A05B5CC7613E8A461968AD8616BAE3C47178}{0x92C3A05B5CC7613E8A461968AD8616BAE3C47178}), which is the native token of the Moonbeam blockchain, even though the token contract already exists in $\mathcal{S}$ and is already mapped by the bridge (\AddrHref{https://etherscan.io/address/0xba8d75BAcCC4d5c4bD814FDe69267213052EA663}{0xba8d75BAcCC4d5c4bD814FDe69267213052EA663}).
-We found other transactions deploying new token contracts that were not used by anyone since the deployment, and tried withdrawing funds to Ethereum.
-If anyone can deploy a contract on Moonbeam and make it a mapping of WETH's contract on Ethereum, then it would be possible to withdraw WETH on Ethereum.
+We identified 9 anomalies in Rules 4 and 8 due to records not complying with the \RuleName{token\_mapping} predicate, 7 when depositing tokens in \(\mathcal{T}\) using the Nomad bridge, and 2 when withdrawing tokens in \(\mathcal{S}\).

+According to the Nomad bridge documentation~\cite{nomad_docs_token_mapping}, anyone can deploy a new token on Moonbeam and ask the bridge to link it to the contract that represents the same token on Ethereum.
+We found 5 transactions that involved the Nomad bridge operator deploying new ERC20 tokens on Moonbeam.
+One of the transactions \AddrHref{https://moonscan.io/tx/0x7fe7e6ea905831d135514fd665d9867349b24134f0dd1217fb7d55a88204bf27}{0x7fe7e6ea905831d135514fd665d9867349b24134f0dd1217fb7d55a88204bf27} deployed a new token contract on Moonbeam mapped to a token contract in $\mathcal{S}$ called WRAPPED GLMR (e.g., \AddrHref{https://etherscan.io/address/0x92C3A05B5CC7613E8A461968AD8616BAE3C47178}{0x92C3A05B5CC7613E8A461968AD8616BAE3C47178}).
+This token is the native token of the Moonbeam blockchain, which already exists in $\mathcal{S}$ and is already mapped by the bridge (\AddrHref{https://etherscan.io/address/0xba8d75BAcCC4d5c4bD814FDe69267213052EA663}{0xba8d75BAcCC4d5c4bD814FDe69267213052EA663}) -- and therefore, this mapping should not have been validated by the bridge operator.
+Our hypothesis is that these may be users creating fake tokens with the name of real tokens (e.g., WRAPPED GLMR), in an attempt to later on withdraw real funds on Ethereum.
+This vulnerability was the cause of an attack on the Thorchain bridge in 2022~\cite{zhang_xscope_2022}, where attackers created a fake contract called \textit{Wrapped Ether} and tricked the bridge contract into accepting the withdrawal of real Ether.
+The 4 subsequent transactions tried depositing different amounts of different tokens to multiple addresses in $\mathcal{T}$.
+Strangely, no activity was found on $\mathcal{S}$ in the mapped contracts -- i.e., the tokens were never used by anyone previously (e.g., \AddrHref{https://moonscan.io/tx/0xda3f048e50e8e4df1d5726fb3ea6839e95ed15e49b4d7daf3c91a5b44b3f5c72}{0xda3f048e50e8e4df1d5726fb3ea6839e95ed15e49b4d7daf3c91a5b44b3f5c72}).
+This activity is very unusual, especially since the transactions mapping tokens across blockchains were issued by the Nomad bridge operator, which suggests a lack of contract verification between blockchains by the operator.